Semglee Hero image HCP Desktop.jpg

 Trial Voucher Program

-The Trial Voucher Program offers eligible patients new to SEMGLEE or Insulin Glargine (insulin glargine-yfgn) a voucher for a free trial of 5 pens or 2 vials of either insulin product.
+The Trial Voucher Program offers eligible patients a voucher for a free trial of 5 pens or 2 vials of either insulin product.

 • Voucher must be requested by a healthcare professional